Mesto RS Backpack Sprayer - 18 litre

-RS185 knapsack Sprayer with FPM seals giving resistance for acid, neutral or mild alkaline chemicals.Read More
+RS185 knapsack Sprayer with FPM seals giving resistance for some acid and neutral chemicals.Read More

 Special features of the RS18 sprayer:

 • Ergonomically formed shut-off valve with control pressure gauge

 • Filling cap with integrated measuring cup and captive loop

 • Large base: Safe stand even on an uneven surface